ntop/ntopng/doc/src/historical_flows.rst

   Show/Hide Records Info

 Other actions are possible by clicking the Action button (left most side of the records).
-For example the `Info` action redirects the user to a new page with detailed information regarding the record.
+For example the `Info` action redirects the user to a new page with detailed information regarding the flow.

 .. figure:: img/flow_record_example.png
   :align: center
   :alt: Historical Flows Explorer

-  Record Example
+  Flow Example

-Different table views are available from the navigation menù to have a better understanding of the network (e.g. Top Application Contacts, Top Server Ports, ecc.).
+Different table views are available from the navigation menu to have a better understanding of the network (e.g. Top Application Contacts, Top Server Ports, ecc.).

 .. figure:: img/historical_flow_explorer_top_l7.png
   :align: center